wilkinsocks/wordle-solver/README.md

 # Wordle Solver
-*This is just for fun*
+*This is just for fun — WIP* 😭

 [Wordle](https://www.powerlanguage.co.uk/wordle/) is a word guessing game.

+You must guess 5 letters in 6 goes.
+After each go, Wordle reveals the following:
+- 🟩 Letter is present in the word, and it's in the correct place!
+- 🟨 Letter is present in the word, but it's in the wrong place.
+- ⬛️ Letter is not in the word.

+This CLI tool takes a guess, and provides possible answers.

 ## Dictionary source
 This tool uses Project Gutenberg: Webster's Unabridged Dictionary, However it's not committed to this repo.
 To obtain the source, download the plain text version at the following URL [Unabridged Dictionary Plain Text](https://www.gutenberg.org/ebooks/29765.txt.utf-8), and add the file to `./data/dictionary.txt`

 Or use the following command:
 ```
 curl https://www.gutenberg.org/ebooks/29765.txt.utf-8 --output ./data/dictionary.txt
 ```